Exterior view of the METHA large-scale dredged material treatment plant showing conveyor belts and mounds of dried mud

 The most important questions and answers at a glance.

-Whenever investigations show that the contamination of the sediments does not allow them to be relocated in the Elbe or transported to the North Sea.
+Whenever investigations show that the contamination of the sediments does not permit relocation in the Elbe or into the North Sea.

 Large components are sorted out at an early stage using screening systems and disposed of separately.